BouncingPixel/Node-Template-Basic-/README.md

 ### dustjs

 The LinkedIn fork of DustJS is our default template system.
-In order to simplify rendering of templates, `adaro` from Paypal is used to handle the caching, rendering, and `express` bindings. `adaro` also includes all of the `dustjs-helpers` within the installation.
-For client side requirements, please use the same version of dustjs on the client side as `adaro` uses.
+In order to simplify rendering of templates, `consolidate` is used to handle the caching, rendering, and `express` bindings.
+For client side requirements, please use the same version of dustjs on the client side.

-Alternatively, `dustjs-linkedin` may be used with `consolidate`. `consolidate` will handle the `express` bindings and caching. `dustjs-linkedin` is a universal package which can be used server and client side.
-Many existing projects use this alternative before `adaro` and this is still acceptable.

 ### winston